Mahiya Mahi

+Early life and education

+Mahi was born on 27 October 1994 in Mundumala, Tanore Upazila in Rajshahi district.
+Mahi completed her SSC from Uttara High School and HSC from Dhaka City College.
+She studied in fashion designing in 2014 before switching universities in 2015.

 Career

-2012

-Mahi made her acting debut with Bhalobashar Rong in 2012, opposite to another debutante Bappy Chowdhury.
+Mahi made her acting debut with Bhalobasar Rong in 2012, opposite another debutante Bappy Chowdhury.
 Bhalobashar Rong is referred as the first Bangladeshi digital cinema according to Jaaz Multimedia.
 The film was declared as a huge financial success.

-2013

 In 2013, Mahi appeared in four films.
 Her first release was Onnorokom Bhalobasha.
 Again opposite to Bappy Chowdhury.
 Her next release was PoraMon, opposite to Symon Sadik.
+She was reported as "a new sensation" by all Bangladeshi media.
+The Daily Ittefaq and Asian TV program Movie Bazaar has declared Mahi as the best actress of 2013.

+She was named brand ambassador of several companies including, Uro Cola, Fair & Lovely. and Goodwill.

-Her third film of the year marked her first collaboration with Bangladeshi Cinema's leading actor Shakib Khan as they were paired up in Bhalobasha Aaj Kal for the first time.
-The couple was well received by the audience and the film was declared as a major box-office success.
+Her third film of the year marked her first collaboration with actor Shakib Khan as they were paired up in Bhalobasha Aaj Kal for the first time.
+The couple was received positive response from the audience and also the film received positive reviews and became as a superhit at box office upon release.
+Also, was highest-grossing film of Jaaz Multimedia production till Shikari (2016) released.
 The Daily Star noted about the film, "The Shakib Khan and Mahiya Mahi duo was adorable".
 New Age reported, "'Shakib-Mahi duo is very well-matched.
 Paired up with heartthrob Shakib Khan, Mahi won the hearts of the film lovers through her acting in Bhalobasha Aaj Kal".

-Mahi's last release was Tobuo Bhalobashi, once again opposite to Bappy Chowdhury.
+Her last release was Tobuo Bhalobashi, once again opposite to Bappy Chowdhury.